 Installing drain pipe for your kitchen sink is a simple task that requires only several essential tools of plumbing.
 Once you have the devices on your hand, follow the easy step-by-step guide below:

-5. Set the drain trap that consists of U-shaped trap bend and J-shaped trap arm by putting them both carefully then gently tighten them by using slip nut and washer nut.
+- Set the drain trap that consists of U-shaped trap bend and J-shaped trap arm by putting them both carefully then gently tighten the nut by using slip nut and washer nut.

 How to Install A Bathroom Sink Drain Pipe